-Sovereigns, Quasi Sovereigns and Corporates; and ii) Cash and Cash Equivalents Assessment of Good Governance The governance factors that the Manager tracks for corporate and quasi-sovereign issuers may include: (i) senior management experience and sector expertise; (ii) ownership/board experience and alignment of incentives; (iii) corporate strategy and balance sheet strategy; (iv) financial and accounting strategy & disclosure; and (v) regulatory / legal track record.
-The Manager may take into account other governance factors as appropriate from time to time.
+The Portfolio will primarily invest in debt securities and money market instruments which are issued by governments, government agencies or corporate issuers which have their head office or exercise an overriding part of their economic activity in emerging market countries and which are denominated in or are exposed to the currencies of such emerging market countries.
+Assessment of Good Governance Governance factors that the investment team tracks may include: (i) senior management experience and sector expertise; (ii) ownership/board experience and alignment of incentives; (iii) corporate strategy and balance sheet strategy; (iv) financial and accounting strategy & disclosure; and (v) regulatory / legal track record.
 Proportion of Investments The Portfolio aims to directly hold a minimum of 80% investments that are aligned with the environmental or social characteristics promoted by the Portfolio.
 The Portfolio does not commit to holding sustainable investments.
-Monitoring of environmental or social characteristics The investment team considers a variety of sustainability indicators to measure the environmental and/or social characteristics promoted by the Portfolio, including: social characteristics (a) the NB ESG Quotient; and (b) NB ESG exclusion policies.
+Monitoring of environmental or social characteristics The investment team considers a variety of sustainability indicators to measure the environmental and/or social characteristics promoted by the Portfolio, including: (a) the NB ESG Quotient; and (b) NB ESG exclusion policies.
 Methodologies for environmental or social characteristics The investment team will track and report on the performance of the above sustainability indicators.
 These sustainability indicators will be used to measure the attainment of each of the environmental and social characteristics promoted by the Portfolio and will be included in the Portfolio's mandatory periodic report.
 Data sources and processing ESG data inputs are derived from multiple datasets including international financial organisations, external vendors, company direct disclosures, company indirect disclosures, development agencies and specialty ESG research providers.
 ESG data feeds are monitored and reconciled by our data quality assurance team and critical data elements are closely reviewed as part of internal reporting.
 Limitations to methodologies and data Limitations in both methodology and data are listed under this heading in the main body of the website disclosure.
-Neuberger Berman is satisfied that such limitations do not affect the promotion of environmental or social characteristics as explained further under this heading below.
+Neuberger Berman is satisfied that such limitations do not affect the promotion of environmental or social characteristics as explained further under this heading in the main body of the website disclosure.
 Due Diligence Before making investments, Neuberger Berman will conduct reasonable and appropriate due diligence based on the facts and circumstances applicable to each investment.
 Engagement Policies Engagement is an important component of the Portfolio's investment process.
 Designated Reference Benchmark N/A

-SFDR Level 2 Article 8 website disclosure -EMD HC - Dutch Client 1 (the "Portfolio") - extended disclosure
+SFDR Level 2 Article 8 website disclosure - EMD Local Currency - DANISH CLIENT 1 (the "Portfolio") - extended disclosure